Zacaria/learn-react/README.md

 ## Presentation

+In markdown mode go [here](docs/TechNight.md)

+In reveal mode you need Node Js, `npm install` and then :

-`npm start` : opens a tab in the browser with a reveal. sourced by Presentation.md
+`npm start` : opens a tab in the browser with a reveal. sourced by TechNight.md.md

 # Sources